A9 – What Works: Cisco Services Supply Chain Risk Management

 Panelists: Vanessa Vaughn, Asfalis; Larissa Paschyn, Amgen; Michael Bratton, Avalution

-As baby boomers approach the backside of their careers, the long-term future of our profession falls squarely upon Millennials.
-This select panel of experienced and ambitious millennial professionals will share their thoughts, experiences, and answers to such questions as: How must communication channels change?
+As our industry matures, the forerunners of Continuity Management are positioned well to begin empowering the next generation of BCM professionals.
+This select panel of experienced and ambitious millennial professionals will share their thoughts and experiences related to Business Continuity as a career.
+Focusing on a new generation in the workforce: How can communication channels change?
 How do we create a positive environment where all constituents flourish?
 How best do we execute this institutional knowledge transfer?
-What tools, metrics, methodology, and other skills need to improve to ensure collective success?
-How do we hire, train, manage, and retain millennial talent?
+Focusing on the nature of BCM roles: How do we hire, train, manage, and retain millennial talent?
+How can I make a career out of BCM?
+What aspects of BCM can we highlight to attract talent?
 Please come with your questions for this highly interactive session.